php-fig/fig-standards/proposed/clock-meta.md

 Pros:

-* Consistent interface to get the current time
+* Consistent interface to get the current time;
 * Easy to mock the wall clock time for repeatablility.

 Cons: